textpattern/textpattern.github.io/tags/author.md

 </txp:if_author>
 ```

-Display the author's name above a list of articles by that author when visiting @example.com/author/Author+Name@ URLs.
+Display the author's name above a list of articles by that author when visiting `example.com/author/Author+Name` URLs.

-Other tags used: "if_author":if-author, "article":article.
+Other tags used: "if_author":if-author, [article](article).

 ## Genealogy

 ### Version 4.6.0

-@escape@ and @format@ attributes added.
+`escape` and `format` attributes added.

 ### Version 4.5.0